-GHG emission data is presented in terms of carbon dioxide equivalent and are based on, including but not limited to, "The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standards" issued by the World Resources Institute and the World Business Council for Sustainable Development, "Greenhouse Gas Inventory Guidance Direct Emissions from Mobile Combustion Sources" issued by the United States Environmental Protection Agency, the latest emission factors published by the power plant and "How to prepare an ESG Report? - Appendix II: Reporting Guidance on Environmental KPIs" issued by the HKEX.
+- (1) GHG emission data is presented in terms of carbon dioxide equivalent and are based on, including but not limited to, "The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standards" issued by the World Resources Institute and the World Business Council for Sustainable Development, "Greenhouse Gas Inventory Guidance Direct Emissions from Mobile Combustion Sources" issued by the United States Environmental Protection Agency, the latest emission factors published by the power plant and "How to prepare an ESG Report?
+Appendix II: Reporting Guidance on Environmental KPIs" issued by the HKEX. - (2) Figures in the above table may not add up due to rounding.